 However, the truth is that, outside of the bounds of strictly regulated doses under careful medical supervision, opioid painkillers and other prescription drugs can be very dangerous.
 There is urgent need for greater education about the dangers of misusing prescription drugs.
 Aware of these issues the Federal Drug Administration (F.D.A.), a government agency that regulates drugs and approves their use has created a new series of guidelines to attempt to reduce the risks of abuse.

 This new FDA program, designed to reduce prescription drug misuse is called the Risk Evaluation and Mitigation Strategy, or REMS.
-The program affects extended release and long acting opioids that are among the most commonly misused drugs, including OxyContin, Avinza, and Dolophine.
+The program affects extended-release and long-acting opioids that are among the most commonly misused dangerous prescription drugs, including OxyContin, Avinza, and Dolophine.
 While these drugs were normally prescribed only for extremely chronic and terminal pain, their use as proliferated in less serious conditions, despite the danger that dependence can develop.

 The REMS plan centered around education, especially giving doctors more information about pain management, screening for addiction, and helping patients have the information they need to use these drugs safely.
 REMS also provides increased funding for prescription monitoring programs, and take back programs so people can safely get rid of pills they don’t need any more.
 It is requiring the manufactures of drugs to help fund these programs, so they can be made available to doctors at low cost.

 Although this new plan is definitely a step in the right direction, there is some concern that it does not go far enough, given how many people are affected by prescription drug addiction.
 Education of both doctors and patients can do a lot of good in helping people better understand the dangers of these drugs and the guidelines by which they can be used responsibly.